Tumblr tips for artists

 Tumblr allows you to create different blogs with the same accounts and switch among them.
 Many artists are creating one blog to curate their inspiration, and another one to share their art.
 It is a huge advantage for bloggers in terms of content and account management.
 Important: Only the secondary blogs can be used in common with accounts from other persons.

-I repeat it: It is better to switch between different blogs than mixing a different kind of content in one blog.
-In the case you are curating the images of other artists you like, try to keep the same niche, a coherence among the content, an identity.
+I repeat it: It is better to switch between different blogs than to mix different kind of content in one blog.
+In case you are curating the images of other artists you like, try to keep the same niche, coherence among the content, and identity.

 In this case, the most important: just post your own original content, may it be your artwork or an article.
 It is more attractive to your followers if you are posting about something unique.

 You can integrate some selfies of your painting with your dog for example if you think your image can be a part of your communication.
 The best integration is when it is thought of as a part of the process.
 The work of Lindsay Bottos is a good example: Due to the incredible number of users on Tumblr reading and writing about a wide range of subjects, one way to stand out is to build your own distinctive identity.

 6: Tumblr vs Instagram

 - Likes on Tumblr won’t be helping the content to reach a wider audience.

 - The liking action, stores the content in your library, as it does for Instagram.
 And likely, if you are not a celebrity nobody will spend some time to see it.